-Erythromycin is used in the treatment of dental abscess; skin or soft tissue infection; upper respiratory tract infection; bronchitis; nongonococcal urethritis (and more), and belongs to the drug class macrolides.
+Erythromycin is used in the treatment of dental abscess; upper respiratory tract infection; strep throat; skin or soft tissue infection; bronchitis (and more), and belongs to the drug class macrolides.
 There is no proven risk in humans during pregnancy.
 Erythromycin 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 More about erythromycin